jargenmega/indel_testing/compare_DV.md

          - else error
 - save the registers
 - print out final results for counters

+#### Rationale for Denominators

+**For False Positives (FP):**
+- Denominator: Total Team somatic calls (FP + TP)
+- Shows: What % of Team B's somatic calls were incorrectly classified (actually germline per DV)

+**For True Negatives (TN):**
+- Denominator: Total Team germline calls (TN + FN)
+- Shows: What % of Team B's germline calls were correctly identified

+**For False Negatives (FN):**
+- Denominator: Total Team germline calls
+- Shows: What % of Team B's germline calls were not found in DV

+**For True Positives (TP):**
+- Denominator: Total Team somatic calls
+- Shows: What % of Team B's somatic calls were correctly identified

+The percentages measure **Team B's accuracy** using Team B's own classifications as the baseline.
+This helps evaluate:
+- **Somatic precision**: How accurate are Team B's somatic calls?
+- **Germline precision**: How accurate are Team B's germline calls?

 ### Step 3: Check if any Indels Called Somatic By Our Pipeline are Called Germline By DV